 These schemes are in operation in 30-40 small Italian towns to help resolve problems of dwindling populations and local economies.

-Perhaps the greatest area in which this scheme has potential is where foreign investment can not only rescue dilapidated homes through renovation and redevelopment but how it could also support increased participation in the many small, local communities that form the social fabric of these towns.
+Perhaps the greatest area in which this scheme has potential is where foreign investment can not only rescue dilapidated homes through renovation and redevelopment but also support increased participation in the many small, local communities that form the social fabric of these towns.

 It is these local communities and their traditional ways of life that make the small villages what they are.
 New investment is also critical to building and maintaining social programs and charitable enterprises.

-This movement might just be attracting a new type of resident – and not based upon the asking price of the available homes.
+This movement might just be attracting a new type of resident – and not based on the asking price of the available homes.

 What you’re going to find in the €1 towns are homes that are not currently habitable and are expected to be seriously renovated.
 Many towns require commitments by new buyers to renovate within a certain period of time.